 - Fully or partially suspended due to orders from the federal or state government limiting commerce, travel, or group meetings due to COVID-19,

-- Or, experienced a significant decline in gross receipts during any quarter compared to that same quarter in 2019.
-Defined at a 50% decline in any quarter during 2020 and a 20% decline in 2021.
+- Or, experienced a significant decline in gross receipts during any quarter compared to that in 2019.
+It was defined as a 50% decline in any quarter during 2020 and a 20% decline in 2021.

 Note: employers not yet existing in 2019 can use 2020 as a baseline to measure the decline.

-A suspension of operation is a situation where the government said you must close your business or limit its operations.
+A suspension of operation is when the government says you must close your business or limit your operations.